zvictor/PocketFlow/cookbook/python-nested-batch/README.md

-# BrainyFlow Nested BatchFlow Example
+# BrainyFlow Nested SequentialBatchFlow Example

-This example demonstrates Nested BatchFlow using a simple school grades calculator.
+This example demonstrates Nested SequentialBatchFlow using a simple school grades calculator.

 ## What this Example Does